-Apple launched its AirPods Bluetooth wireless earbuds in September 2016 alongside the iPhone 7.
-They made a big splash at the time - "sound quality is excellent, the auto play/pause function is great, the accuracy of the Siri controls is a pleasant surprise and call quality is impressive," said our reviewer - but more than a year later, we're keen to see what Apple's got as a follow-up.
+Apple launched its AirPods wireless earbuds in September 2016 alongside the iPhone 7.
+They made a big splash at the time - "sound quality is excellent, the auto play/pause function is great, the accuracy of the Siri controls is a pleasant surprise and call quality is impressive," said our reviewer - but two years later, we're keen to see the follow-up.

 You may be viewing an older version of this story cached by Google, click here to see the latest version of this story.

 In this article we look at leaks and rumours related to the AirPods 2: their release date, design, tech specs, price and new features.
 The latest news is that images of a new AirPods wireless charging case have been spotted in iOS 12 beta 5.

 For alternatives that are available right now, see our guide to the best wireless earbuds.

 The Apple Special Event held 12 September made no mention of a successor to the AirPods (you can re-watch the keynote here).
 We hoped some news would be announced to celebrate the 'Pods' two-year anniversary.

 Most analysts feel without any updates, a second and more major redesign in 2019 is more likely.
 A June 2018 Bloomberg report forecast that new AirPods won't arrive at all until 2019, and Barclays analysts agree.

 There does however seem to be a good chance that a new AirPods case will debut on the 12th - a wireless case to be compatible with AirPower - and the company may wish to update the earbuds at the same time.
 More on the new case in our wireless charging section.